nevers/esp-httpd-docker/README.md

 * Provide your wifi details in wifi.h
 * Run docker-build to build the development environment image.
 * Run docker-flash to make the binaries and flash them to your ESP8266 SoC.
+* After flashing, it will automagically connect to the device and show its output.
+Grab the ip address from the console and browse to it.
+By default it will read out the ADC and print its value.
+Example console output:
+'''
+[wifi] init
+[http] init
+[http] listening for GET requests
+[wifi] connected
+[wifi] got ip: 192.168.1.5
+'''

 ## Hardware setup
 For the ESP-12 board, refer to [esp-open-sdk-docker](https://github.com/nevers/esp-open-sdk-docker)